Own A Business? Here Are 7 Types Of Business Insurance You May Need

 2. Property Insurance

 This type of insurance protects all of the property needed to run your business.
 A commercial policy would likely cover your building, business products inside your building, and other people’s property while it’s in your care.
 Property damage due to theft also falls into this category.
-The policy might be required for a lease agreement with a property management group, so if your business has a physical location, check with your landlord.
+A property insurance policy might be required for a lease agreement with a property management group, so if your business has a physical location, check with your landlord.

 3. Business Interruption